brendangregg/perf-tools/README.md

 ### ftrace

 FTRACE configured in the kernel.
+You may already have this configured and available in your kernel version (FTRACE was first added in 2.6.27).
+This requires CONFIG_FTRACE and other "FTRACE" options depending on the tool.
+Some tools (eg, funccount) require CONFIG_FUNCTION_PROFILER.

 ## Install